elhmn/waking-git/README.md

 code smell, in the programming language the code is written on.

 ## Development
-The project is build using the `rust` programming language, and uses git as a strong dependency.
+The project is built in `rust`, and uses git as a strong dependency.

 ### Dependencies
 - [Rust](https://www.rust-lang.org/tools/install)